August Gottlieb Spangenberg: Career

-During the second half of this missionary period of his life, Spangenberg went to Pennsylvania, where as bishop he supervised the Moravian churches.
-He helped raise money to defend the colonies during the Seven Years' War.
-In addition, he wrote as an apologist of the Church against the attacks of the Lutherans and the Pietists.
-He did much to moderate the mysticism of Zinzendorf, bringing a simple, practical nature to his theological work.
-In 1761, Spangenberg visited Emmaus, Pennsylvania, which was then a leading Moravian community, announcing the town's new name as Emmaus and saying, "Now here we build a village small; toward its completion we give all.
+During the second half of this missionary period of his life, Spangenberg served as the Moravian Church's bishop in Pennsylvania, where he oversaw its Moravian churches.
+He helped raise money to defend the Thirteen Colonies during the Seven Years' War, and wrote as an apologist of the Moravian Church against criticism from Lutherans and Pietism.
+He moderated the mysticism of Zinzendorf, bringing a simple, practical nature to his theological work.

+In 1761, Spangenberg visited Emmaus, Pennsylvania, then one of the four leading Moravian communities in the Thirteen Colonies, and announced the town's new name as Emmaus, "Now here we build a village small; toward its completion we give all.
 Here, too, our hearts within shall flame; Emmaus then shall be its name.".

-The second thirty years of his work (1762-1792) were devoted to the consolidation of the German Moravian Church.
-Zinzendorf's death (1760) called for Spangenberg to return to Herrnhut.
-The Moravian organization needed help.
-In 1777, Spangenberg was commissioned to draw up the Idea Fidei Fratrum (a compendium of the Christian faith of the United Brethren).
-This became the accepted declaration of the Moravian belief.
-As compared to Zinzendorf's writings, this book exhibits the balance and moderation that Spangenberg expressed.
+The second thirty years of his work between 1762 and 1792 were largely devoted to the consolidation of the German Moravian Church.
+Following Zinzendorf's death in 1760, he returned to Herrnhut, where the Moravian organization needed help.

+In 1777, Spangenberg was commissioned to draw up the Idea Fidei Fratrum, a compendium of the Christian faith of the United Brethren, which became the accepted declaration of the Moravian belief.
+Compared to Zinzendorf's writings, his book exhibited the balance and moderation that Spangenberg expressed.

 The Idea Fidei Fratrum is an account of doctrine that keeps close to the words of Scripture.
 There is little in it of abstract theological reasoning.
 Spangenberg does make his views plain on certain controversial matters.
-One of these, for instance, is on the question of double predestination, i.e., to damnation as well as salvation.
+One of these, for instance, is the question of double predestination, including damnation and salvation, about which he wrote:

 "If we sum up that which hath been deduced from the Scripture concerning the Father, Son and Holy Ghost, we may answer the question, Whether God would have all men to be saved? with a confident, Yes.
 There is in him the most fervent desire, and the most earnest will that we all should be saved."

-He provides numerous texts to justify this position.
-He notes further that the Savior suffered the loss of glory and the pains of human life and death in order to save all people.
-Secondly, the Holy Ghost makes unwearyingly efforts to reprove the worldly for their sin.
-"Would God command all men every where to repent, and yet would not, that all men should be saved?
+He provided several texts to justify this position, writing that Jesus suffered the loss of glory and the pains of human life and death in order to save all people.
+The Holy Ghost, he argued, makes unwearyingly efforts to reprove the worldly for their sin, writing, "Would God command all men every where to repent, and yet would not, that all men should be saved?
 Who can form such a thought of the God of Holiness and Truth?"

+In the final years of his, Spangenberg devoted special attention to the education of the young.

+Death

-In his last years, Spangenberg devoted special attention to the education of the young.
-He died at Berthelsdorf on September 18, 1792 and was buried in the God's Acre in Herrnhut.
+Spangenberg died at Berthelsdorf on September 18, 1792, and was buried in God's Acre in Herrnhut.